kunfoo/kunfoo.github.io/zitate.md

 ## English
 * _Success in life is a matter not so much of talent and opportunity as of concentration and perseverance._ C. W. Wendte
 * _The smart way to keep people passive and obedient is to strictly limit the spectrum of acceptable opinion, but allow very lively debate within that spectrum_ Noam Chomsky
+* _Perfect is the enemy of good._ Englische Redewendung